 Although it is relatively easy to launch new media outlets, competition is fierce due to the high concentration of media ownership.
 Local news coverage often depends on the investment and interest of the large media companies.
 Public subsidies are fairly easy to obtain without discriminating against newspapers with extremist political views – although this has however been criticised.
 In general, journalists in Sweden work freely and independently without any major constraints or risks of being bribed or fired because of their opinions.

 Online threats and harassment are commonplace for Swedish journalists.
 Thus, almost one in five reporters say they have been a victim of such attacks in the past three years, and 40% of journalists who have received threats claim that these have deterred them from covering certain topics.
 Although the #MeToo movement has shed light on gender-based discrimination and sexual abuse in the media sector, much remains to be done to stem this violence.
 Employees of the public media have also signalled racist attitudes and race-based discrimination in this sector.

 The risk of physical attacks against journalists in Sweden is low, although some media outlets have received bomb threats and reporters have suffered physical attacks hampering their work.
-However, exiled journalists in Sweden face threats from the regimes of their home countries.
-One Swedish journalist, Dawit Isaak, has been jailed in Eritrea for more than 20 years, while publisher Gui Minhai has been behind bars in China for more than six years.
+Several journalists have recently been arbitrarily arrested while covering climate-related protests.
+Exiled journalists in Sweden face threats from the regimes of their home countries.
+Swedish journalist Dawit Isaak has been jailed in Eritrea for more than 20 years, while publisher Gui Minhai has been behind bars in China for more than seven years.